 - Muscle imbalance as per findings in tests and measures

-- Poor poster as per findings in tests and measures
+- Poor posture as per findings in tests and measures

 AM is employed full time in his family’s business.
 In his spare time, AM enjoys spending time with his wife, watching movies, fixing cars and working out at the gym.